Sixtus O'Connor

 In his role as a prison chaplain, O'Connor was popular and willing to bend the rules for reasons including that of helping prisoners contact their families.

 After serving the Nuremberg prisoners, O'Connor returned to St. Bonaventure College and taught philosophy and German there from 1947 to 1950.
 The following year, he was a guardian and taught philosophy at St. Stephen's, in Croghan, New York.
 From 1953, he was a professor at Siena College, in New York.
 There, he was from 1963 to 1964 chairman of the philosophy department and from 1956 to 1964 vice president of the college.
 He was vicar of the school's monastery.

 In his religious life, he first bore the name Sixtus O'Connor (as during the Nuremberg Trials) and from 1968 onward that of Richard J. O'Connor.
-He had left nothing in writing about his activities in Nuremberg.
+Between 1947 and 1950, while teaching at St. Bonaventure College, O'Connor authored a paper titled Giants die at Nurnberg discussing his time from September, 1945 to December, 1946, serving as a prison chaplain.
+The five-page paper primarily focuses on the events of 15 and 16 October 1945 and the executions of the defendants condemned to death.
+O'Connor noted that Army Chaplains were told to remain with the bodies to read a burial service.
+During this time, the undertaker showed O'Connor and Gerecke where Goering's body had a small opening from a prior surgery next to his navel and the vial of cyanide had been concealed and then removed by Goering in order to commit suicide.

 O'Connor died on 10 July 1983, aged 74.
 He was buried at St. Agnes Cemetery, in Menands, New York.